vikramvijay50/CS598-DL4H-Final/README.md

 - Download cxr-study-list.csv.gz and mmimic-cxr-reports.zip
 - Uncompress and put in "mimic-cxr-reports" directory

+Ensure that all dependecies are downloaded from requirements.txt

 To Run Pipeline:

 - go to "script" directory